wxwern/cs2103t-tp/docs/UserGuide.md

 ```sh
 add --org --name NAME [--id ID] [--phone NUMBER] [--email EMAIL] [--url URL] [--address ADDRESS] [--tag TAG]...
 ```
+Adds an organization contact with the details given to the command.

 * If an `ID` is not specified, one will be automatically generated.
+* If you wish to know more about the requirements for each parameter, check out the [given appendix](#appendix-a-acceptable-values-for-parameters).

 ##### Valid examples